buildingSMART/BCF-API/README.md

 ### 1.1.1 Paging, Sorting and Filtering

-Responses in the BCF API that return lists can be paged, sorted and filtered according to the Foundation API: https://github.com/buildingSMART/foundation-API?tab=readme-ov-file#11-paging-sorting-and-filtering
+Resources in the BCF API that return lists can be paged, sorted and filtered according to the Foundation API: https://github.com/buildingSMART/foundation-API?tab=readme-ov-file#11-paging-sorting-and-filtering

 ## 1.2 Authorization